Hyle-org/devhub-hyle/docs/developers/general-doc/data-availability.md

 This solves the data availability problem, assuming that transaction data is available long enough for any honest indexer to reconstruct the full state.

-This is a rather weak assumption <!-- can we rephase this so that « weak assumption » is clearer--> and our plan is to provide between 7 and 28 days of guaranteed DA, like Ethereum blobs. <!-- TODO LINK https://ethereum.org/en/roadmap/danksharding/ -->
+Our plan is to provide between 7 and 28 days of guaranteed DA, [like Ethereum blobs](https://ethereum.org/en/roadmap/danksharding/).

 ## Data retrievability